Timber flooring or tiled flooring? Which one do you choose? When you build or renovate, deciding the flooring is one of the most important decisions.

 - Tiles are easy to lay and they can be made to fit any space.

-- They’re ideal for wet areas such as bathrooms, laundries, kitchens, en-suite, swimming pools.
+- They’re ideal for wet areas such as bathrooms, laundries, kitchens, ensuite, swimming pools.

 - Tiles are an affordable flooring solution also installation.